-1. The power supply will lock up if the power is applied when the host is sending commands to the unit.
-Always power up the unit with no communications on the USB port.

-2. The baud rate can be changed using the User command, see B.22.
-User Settings Command: below for more information, or from the control panel, 6.1.7.3 SYS - System Key, 1>Status and Misc Settings, 1>Set Host Baud Rate menu.

-3. Units running with the USB port have a single connection bus.
+- 1. If using the USB port always power up the unit with no communication taking place.
+The power supply will lock up if the power is applied when the host is sending commands to the unit over the USB port. - 2.
+The baud rate can be changed using the User command, see B.22.
+User Settings Command: below for more information, or from the control panel, 6.1.7.3 SYS System Key, 1>Status and Misc Settings, 1>Set Host Baud Rate menu. - 3.
+Units running with the USB port have a single connection bus.
 Multiple units can be connected to a computer using a USB Hub.
 The units connected to the computer via the USB port do not require a unique address but it may be a good idea just to keep track of them.
 The Unit Address can be changed using the User command, see B.22.
-User Settings Command: below for more information, or from the control panel, 6.1.7.3 SYS - System Key, 1>Status and Misc Settings, 1>Set Host Unit Addr 01 menu.

-4. Units will not respond to a global addressed (00) command.

-5. The host must be able to receive all characters in a command without flow control at the set baud rate due to No Handshaking.
-Potentially up to 512 characters.

-6. The unit dumps the firmware version number, protocol version, the unit serial number, unit name, unit RS485 address and the baud rate out the USB host port when it powers up.
-This data is always sent at 115.2k baud no mater what the host settings are.

-7. Before the data in 6 above is dumped the unit sends an XON character (11 hex) at power-up.

-8. USB has a 5 meter / 16 foot maximum cable length unless a USB extender is used.
+User Settings Command: below for more information, or from the control panel, 6.1.7.3 SYS System Key, 1>Status and Misc Settings, 1>Set Host Unit Addr 01 menu. - 4.
+Units will not respond to a global addressed (00) command. - 5.
+The host must be able to receive all characters in a command without flow control at the set baud rate due to No Handshaking.
+Potentially up to 512 characters. - 6.
+The unit dumps the firmware version number, protocol version, the unit serial number, unit name, unit RS485 address and the baud rate out the USB host port when it powers up.
+This data is always sent at 115.2k baud no mater what the host settings are. - 7.
+Before the data in 6 above is dumped the unit sends an XON character (11 hex) at power-up. - 8.
+USB has a 5 meter / 16 foot maximum cable length unless a USB extender is used.